wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/3-create-nx-workspace/README.md

 ![Workspace folder structure shown on VSCode](/api/collection/6586453712175104/5197349072142336/page/5956347840954368/image/5343852092719104?page_type=collection_lesson)

 The most important folder for this course is the `apps` folder.
-You can see it's empty now, but it is where we will create the apps.

-With the workspace now created, we can start creating the apps.
+Which now is empty, but we can start filling it with apps.